Superior Craton

 The Superior Craton is a stable crustal block covering Quebec, Ontario, and southeast Manitoba in Canada, and northern Minnesota in the United States.
 It is the biggest craton among those formed during the Archean period.
 A craton is a large part of the Earth's crust that has been stable and subjected to very little geological changes over a long time.
 The size of Superior Craton is about 1,572,000 km^{2}.
 The craton underwent a series of events from 4.3 to 2.57 Ga.
 These events included the growth, drifting and deformation of both oceanic and continental crusts.

 Researchers have divided the Superior Craton into many different domains based on rock types and deformation styles.
 These domains (grouped into western and eastern superior provinces), include the North Superior Superterrane and Wawa Terrane, among others (shown in the table below).

 Studies on the formation of the Superior Craton varied in progress between the western and the eastern part.
 For the western part, five major orogenies were involved.
 They include the Northern Superior Orogeny (2720 Ma), the Uchian Orogeny (2720–2700 Ma), the Central Superior Orogeny (2700 Ma), the Shebandowanian Orogeny (2690 Ma), and the Minnesotan Orogeny (2680 Ma).
 For the eastern part, two models are suggested.
 The first model by Percival and Skulski (2000) focuses on the collision between the terranes.
 The second model by Bédard (2003) and Bédard et al. (2003) focuses on the effect of an active anorogenic magmatic activity.

 Location

 The western to the northeastern part of the craton is bounded by the Trans-Hudson orogens.
 The eastern and the southeastern side is neighbouring the Grenville orogens.
 The southern side is generally meeting the Keweenawan rift, while the southernmost tip of the craton in Minnesota is reaching the Central Plain orogen.

-The Superior Craton covers central Canada; it occupies the northern and central part of Quebec, extending across the central and the southern part of Ontario, and also covers southeast Manitoba, with its tip reaching the boundary between the U.S. states of South Dakota and Minnesota.
+The Superior Craton covers central Canada; it occupies the northern and central part of Quebec, extending across the central and the southern part of Ontario, and also covers most of Manitoba and eastern North and South Dakota, with its tip reaching central South Dakota.